TLi794/resume/contents/experience.md

 We integrate unmanned ground, air and underwater nodes into one smart platform: vehicles launch drones, drones relay buoy data, acoustic modems cut through waves, and self-powered sensors log temperature, salinity, etc. in real time, giving scientists, fishers and coastal managers live, multidimensional nearshore hydrography.
 A presentation/tweet of the project can be found at <a href="https://mp.weixin.qq.com/s/ZgVO-W9tWL1KAQG7vN-JXg" style="text-decoration:none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">there</a>.

 #### Key Contributions:
-- Participated in the development of the “sea-land-air” collaborative unmanned monitoring system;
+- Participated in the development of the advanced “sea-land-air” collaborative unmanned monitoring system;
 - Contributed to the VLN module for unmanned ground vehicles (UGV) serving as drone-delivery rovers.

 <!-- <p align="center">